 Following consultation in August/September 2017 the endorsed NSPF was published in March 2018.

-With the publication of a revised National Planning Policy Framework (NPPF) on the 24th July 2018 and the requirement to apply a new standardised methodology to assessing housing need and produce statements of common ground it is clear that Norfolk's local planning authorities needed to continue to work closely together to address strategic planning matters.
+With the publication of a revised National Planning Policy Framework (NPPF) on the 24th July 2018 (and updated in February 2019)2 and the requirement to apply a new standardised methodology to assessing housing need and produce statements of common ground it is clear that Norfolk's local planning authorities needed to continue to work closely together to address strategic planning matters.
 The Norfolk Strategic Planning Member forum agreed to continue to formally cooperate on strategic planning activities and to update the NSPF in light of the publication of the revised NPPF.